Ranasinghe Premadasa: Personal life

 Premadasa married Hema Wickramatunge, the only daughter of Mr and Mrs Wickramatunge Arachchige Charles Appuhamy of Bandarawela on 23 June 1964.
 They had a son, Sajith, and a daughter, Dulanjali.
-A hard worker, Premadasa was known for raising early and following a strict routine.
+A hard worker, Premadasa was known for rising early and following a strict routine.
 He lived and worked from his private residence and office, Sucharitha even during his tenure as prime minister and president.